Comparing first and second mortgage terms in Australia

 The bank won’t lend you more money.

 Banks are notorious for not helping business owners when they need funds the most.
-This might be due to Serviceability, debt ratios, bad credit scores and missed interest payments, these are just a few reasons banks won’t provide funds.
-Consequently, when businesses need funding and banks are unwilling, businesses will resort to second mortgage loans.
+This might be due to serviceability, debt ratios, bad credit scores and missed interest payments, these are just a few reasons banks won’t provide funds.
+Consequently, when businesses need funding and banks are unwilling, businesses will resort to second mortgages.

 Requiring urgent business funding

-Businesses that need funds quickly, that can’t wait for a bank to provide funds, will often resort to second mortgage loans.
+Businesses that need funds quickly, that can’t wait for a bank to provide funds, will often resort to second mortgages.
 This is because the inconvenience solved or opportunity gained by the immediate provision of funds, is greater than the cost of a private loan.

 Equity release